jtobinart/CircuitPython_CLUE_Menu/README.md

 Download this repository and copy _main.py_ and _menu.py_ over to your drive CIRCUITPY.

 ## On Startup
-The scripts will automatically run at startup.
+This program will automatically run at startup.
 You don't need to do anything else after installation.

 If you wish to disable the menu and run another file at startup, I suggest modifying _main.py_. _Main.py_ is a simple redirect script and is a lot easier than constantly renaming files.